 2.2.2.2 Reliability

-According to [41], reliability is the trustworthiness in the context of measuring an instrument.
-The instrument was tested for reliability in order to ascertain if it would consistently measure whatever it was supposed to measure after several trials.
-Test-retest reliability was done by administering the same questionnaire on the same group of respondents at two different points in time.
-The correlation between the two sets of results was computed using Cronbach’s alpha co-efficient which employs this formula (Equation 2): -
+According to [41], reliability is trustworthiness in the context of measuring an instrument.
+The instrument was tested for reliability to ascertain if it would consistently measure whatever it was supposed to measure after several trials.
+Test-retest reliability was done by administering the same questionnaire to the same group of respondents at two different points in time.
+The correlation between the two sets of results was computed using Cronbach’s alpha coefficient which employs this formula (Equation 2): -

 rα = N(1-V1)(N-1)(Vt) …………………..
 Equation 2